Bamanga Tukur

-Bamanga Tukur (CON) (born 15 September 1935) is a Nigerian businessman and politician who served as Minister for Industries in the administration of General Sani Abacha during the 1990s.
-He is one of the high-profile civil servants and military officers who acquired large areas of farmland along the various River Basin authorities.
-He is currently life patron of ABR.
-He was president of the Africa Business Roundtable in 2012.
+Bamanga Muhammad Tukur (15 September 1935 – 12 September 2026) was a Nigerian businessman and politician who was Minister for Industries under the administration of General Sani Abacha during the 1990s.
+He was one of the high-profile civil servants and military officers who acquired large area of farmland along the various River Basin authorities.
+He was also the life patron of the Africa Business Roundtable (ABR), and was president.
 From March 2012 to January 2014, Tukur was National Chairman of the People's Democratic Party (PDP).